ucdavis/ecs132/Hwk/Hwk2.md

 that find the exact value of EW and its approximate, simulated value.
 The two will serve as checks on each other.

 ## Problem 3

 We have tags numbered 1,2,...,m.
 We keep choosing tags at random, with replacement, until we accumulate a sum of at least k.
 We wish to find the probability that it takes us s tag draws to achieve this.
+(As always, unless a problem specifically asks for a simulation, all probabilities, expected values and so on must be derived exactly.)

 Write a function with call form